More than 20,000 dogs of all shapes and sizes live in Kirkland. That’s a lot of dogs and a lot of dog poop– more than 6,000 pounds of poop per day!

 Scooping in the backyard: Use your poop-scooping tool of choice and bag your dog’s waste.

-Visitors to Juanita Beach Park and Hazen Hills Park may notice hundreds of yellow flags dotting the landscape throughout October.
-Each yellow flag shows where un-scooped dog poop was left in the park over the past month - a whopping 270 piles of un-scooped dog poop!
+Visitors to Juanita Beach Park and Hazen Hills Park may have noticed hundreds of yellow flags dotting the landscape throughout October.
+Each yellow flag marked where unscooped dog poop was left in the park over the past month - a whopping 270 piles of unscooped dog poop!

-As part of a research effort funded by King Conservation District Member Jurisdiction grant program, City staff have been monitoring and counting un-scooped dog poop to see if these numbers decline after the installation of new dog poop bag stations and new education and outreach efforts.
-City staff are also monitoring the creek flowing through Hazen Hills Park for bacteria and canine bacteria DNA to evaluate the water quality impacts of dog poop.
+As part of a research effort funded by King Conservation District Member Jurisdiction grant program, City staff monitored and counted unscooped dog poop to see if these numbers decline after the installation of new dog poop bag stations and new education and outreach efforts.
+City staff are also monitored the creek flowing through Hazen Hills Park for bacteria and canine bacteria DNA to evaluate the water quality impacts of dog poop.
+Read the Final Project Report Here (PDF - 5.6MB)

 You can enhance the safety and enjoyment of neighborhood common areas and other open spaces by sponsoring a pet waste station, making pet waste cleanup easy and convenient for dog owners.